Oxygen saturation is the fraction of oxygen saturated hemoglobin relative to total hemoglobin (unsaturated + saturated) in the blood.

 When fresh produce is not available, she advises that frozen certified organic fruits and vegetables offer better nutrition than canned ones.

-Garlic is another antioxidant that is well known to effectively remove dangerous free radicals from the blood.
+Garlic is another antioxidant well known to remove dangerous free radicals from the blood effectively.
 Use it generously, either raw or cooked, and take supplements made with certified organic garlic.

 Eating more fresh, raw green juices is beneficial as they are packed with vitamins and minerals that your body uses to aid in oxygen absorption.

 Vitamin A, Vitamin C with Bioflavonoids, and Complete Vitamin E are potent antioxidants.
 Our medical maverick put his patients on high doses of: